-Disciplinary consequences for cheating and plagiarism in which the integrity of a student's grade is significantly undermined may include, but is not limited to, short-term suspension, the loss of credit on the assignment and/or loss of credit for the semester in the course in which the cheating or plagiarism occurred, and/or expulsion.
+Disciplinary consequences for cheating and plagiarism in which the integrity of a student's grade is significantly undermined may include, but not limited to, in-school suspension, with an opportunity to redo the test or major assignment.

-Disciplinary consequences for cheating and plagiarism in which the integrity of a student's grade is not significantly undermined may include, but is not limited to, a grade of zero on the task, detention, and/or short-term suspension.
+Disciplinary consequences for cheating and plagiarism in which the integrity of a student's grade is not significantly undermined may include, but is not limited to, a grade of zero on the task, detention, and/or inschool suspension.